Derling/ds3-ar-v2/README.md

 Here is an in-game screenshot of the menu:
  ![alt text](https://github.com/Derling/ds3-ar-v2/blob/master/in-game-demo.png)

  It's clear to see where my inspiration for the reimagining of the app came from.
 Feel free to view/use this app on my <a href='http://derling.info/ds3.html'>site</a>.
+(Style not optimized for mobile viewing)